MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 - **Application identity**, also known as *customer identity and access management (CIAM)*, enables end users to authenticate and use your SaaS application.
 There are two main methods for signing users in to an application identity provider:

     - **Federated identities.**  Users sign in with existing credentials that are maintained by another identity provider.
 That provider could be a social identity provider such as Google, Facebook, or LinkedIn, or an enterprise identity provider that your customers use, such as Microsoft Entra or Okta.
+Maintenance of the user's account is the responsibility of the federated identity provider.

     - **Local identities.** Users create an account just for your application.
 The account is secured by username and password, passkey, or other authentication methods.
 <!-- //TODO @landon who's responsible for managing this identity// -->